JaySean/sqkii/sqkii1/README.md

 ### 3. MRT

-_HINT #3: IT IS AT LEAST A 40-MINUTE MRT RIDE FROM CHANGI AIRPORT._
+_Hint #3: It is at least a 40-minute MRT ride from Changi Airport._

 #### Dataset